 Peter Carey (Ernie) is a long-time member of SAG-AFTRA, and a member of Actors Equity Association.
 His early theater work started at the Detroit Repertory Theatre, and at the Hilberry Studio Theatre at Wayne State, as a guest with the Heartlande Theatre Company.
 Since then, Peter has been seen in 18 feature films including , The Citizen (2012), Real Steel and Machine Gun Preacher (2011), and Mooz-lum and Meet Monica Velour (2010).
 Peter has also been an accomplished voice-over artist for the past 35 years.
 When not working, he enjoys all that Michigan has to offer in the way of outdoor recreation, especially water sports such as stand-up paddleboarding.
-Having been understudy for “Ernie, the Play” the past two years, he is honored and thrilled about the opportunity to carry on the wonderful theatre tradition started by Mitch Albom and the great Will Young.
+Peter is honored and thrilled about the opportunity to carry on the wonderful theatre tradition started by Mitch Albom and the great Will Young.

 Timothy “TJ” Corbett (Boy) was raised in St. Clair Shores, Michigan.
 Encouraged to explore his artistic interests, he graduated from the University of Michigan - Flint with a BFA in Theatre Performance in May ‘10.
 Following graduation, TJ founded and ran a small theater company, “Hole in the Wall,” which then went on to perform at the college and in the Southeastern Michigan area.
 This past summer, they took their improv show Puck Heads to Chicago and performed at the Gorilla Tango Theatre.
 In 2008, TJ was graced with the birth of his son, Delan.
 He would like to thank his family and friends, whose continuing support and belief in him has gotten him to where he is today.
 He loves you all!